-- Equipment on display include traditional linac machines, as well as those used for radiation therapy
+- Equipment on display included traditional linac machines, as well as those used for radiation therapy.

 Traditional linac machines were on display from several suppliers, as well as machinery and equipment built to deliver different types of radiation therapies, including:

 - MR image-guided linac therapy

 Of these different technologies, I was least familiar with BCNT.